sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 - It verifies if the event corresponds to an alarm - by checking the *action* field.
 If so, alarm consumer API is invoked for the event for further processing.
     - If action is RAISE_ALARM, add the record to ALARM table
     - If action is CLEAR_ALARM, remove the entry from ALARM table
-    - If action is ACK_ALARM, update is_acknowledged flag of the corresponding raised entry in ALARM table
+    - If action is ACK_ALARM, update *acknowledged* flag of the corresponding raised entry to true in ALARM table and stores timestamp to *acknowledge_time*.
+    - If action is UNACK_ALARM, update *acknowledged* flag of the corresponding raised entry to false in ALARM table and stores timestamp to *acknowledge_time*.
-    - Alarm Statistics Table is updated
+    - Event and Alarm Statistics tables are updated
 - Invoke logging API to send a formatted message to syslog

 #### 3.1.2.1 Severity
-Supported event severities: critical, major, minor, warning and informational as defined opeconfig alarm yang.
+Supported event severities: CRITICAL, MAJOR, MINOR, WARNING and INFORMATIONAL as defined opeconfig alarm yang.
 The corresponding syslog severities are: log-alert, log-crit, log-error, log-warning and log-notice respectively.
-Severity informational is not applicable to alarms.
+Severity INFORMATIONAL is not applicable to alarms.

 #### 3.1.2.2 Sequence-ID
 Every new event should have a unique sequential ID.
 The sequence-id is persistent and continues to grow until 2 exp 64.